 There are 1,300 marble, jasper and granite columns here, which were mostly taken from Roman and Visigoth temples.
 They hold 365 bicolored arches.

-After conquering the region, Christians destroyed central part of the mosque in order to build chapels.
+After conquering the region, Christians destroyed central part of the Great Mosque of Cordoba in order to build chapels.
 The Renaissance Cathedral dates back to the 16th century.

 They say that in the Moorish times all 19 doors of the Mezquita towards the courtyard of the Patio de los Naranjos were open, creating the impression that columns inside were a certain extension of the orange trees outside, while the sunlight and shadows added to the surreal ambiance.